What is

 • Experiential Arts (EA) is a framework for artmaking that puts audiences at the heart of participatory arts experiences.

-• EA inspires artists to be highly creative, skilled, and imaginative when designing, producing, and facilitating artmaking experiences.
+• EA inspires artists to be highly creative, skilled, and imaginative when designing, producing, and facilitating participatory artmaking experiences.

 • EA requires no previous arts training, knowledge, or skillsets for audiences to participate.